 Maria von Born’s life was one of the most extraordinary women of her time.
 She broke conventions and defied expectation as she drastically set the course of her own life from her birth in Prague to her life on the frontier to her career in Philadelphia and return to Central Europe.
 Her hardships encountered in fortifications dotted along the American Northwest Territory and in keeping her finances afloat, created a disaffection with her adventurous life in the New World.
 She found opportunity in the New World but also found remarkable difficulty.
 How she confronted and led her life, however, fascinates me without end.

-I believe Maria von Born (or Countess Bassegli or Madame Rivardi as she was also known) is deserving a full-scale work devoted to telling her remarkable life.
-The entry below comes from a draft manuscript I’ve written to start telling this story.
-I would like to find ways of publishing excerpts or analyses but ultimately with an eye to writing her biography further down the road and within the next few years.
+I believe Maria von Born (or Countess Bassegli or Madame Rivardi as she was also known) is deserving a full-scale work devoted to telling the story of her remarkable life.
+In due course, I will publish a full-length biography of Maria von Born.

 The Remarkable Story